List of video game genres: Puzzle

 Puzzle games are for those who like to put their brain to use and find the thrill in solving puzzles.
-Whether simple adaptations of real-world puzzles like Sudoku or full-blown puzzle games meant to be explored in a video game environment, there’s a lot of variety on offer.
-They test the player’s problem-solving skills including logic, pattern recognition, sequence solving, and word completion.
-Puzzle games continue to find millions of fans, especially on mobile phones where games like Candy Crush Saga are extremely popular.
+Whether simple adaptations of real-world puzzles like Sudoku or full-blown puzzle games meant to be explored in a video game environment, there's a lot of variety on offer.
+They test the player's problem-solving skills including logic, pattern recognition, sequence solving, and word completion.
+Puzzle games continue to find millions of fans, especially on mobile phones where casual games and tile-matching puzzle games are extremely popular.

-Puzzle games focus on logical and conceptual challenges.
+Puzzle games focus on logical and conceptual challenges, although some of them also include a real-time component and require quick thinking.
 While many action games and adventure games include puzzle elements in level design, a true puzzle game focuses on puzzle solving as its primary gameplay activity.
+This genre sometimes crosses over with educational games.

 Rather than presenting a random collection of puzzles to solve, puzzle games typically offer a series of related puzzles that are a variation on a single theme.
 This theme could involve pattern recognition, logic, or understanding a process.
-These games usually have a set of rules, where players manipulate game pieces on a grid, network or other interaction space.
+These games usually have a set of rules or mechanics, where players manipulate game pieces on a grid, network or other interaction space.
 Players must unravel clues in order to achieve some victory condition, which will then allow them to advance to the next level.
 Completing each puzzle will usually lead to a more difficult challenge.

 Breakout clone game

-Breakout clone (also known as block-breaking or ball-and-paddle) is a sub-class of the puzzle genre.
-This genre is named for the dynamics of the player-controlled block (called a "paddle") which the game is based on that hits a ball towards different objects such as colored tiles, special tiles and indestructible tiles (called a "brick").
+Breakout clone, also known as block-breaking or ball-and-paddle, is a sub-class of the puzzle genre.
+This genre is named for the dynamics of the player-controlled block (called a "paddle") which the game is based on that hits a ball towards different objects such as colored tiles, special tiles and indestructible tiles, called a "brick".
 The term "brick buster" was coined in the early 2000s, mostly refers to more modern games.
 Some early examples is Arkanoid developed by Taito in 1986 and the original Breakout developed by Atari in 1976.